TheDGB/Multimode-Core/README.md

 # Multimode Core
 This is a utility plugin for Source Mod that recreates the mapchooser/UMC for multimode gamemode selector for multimode servers.

-Inspired by Map Chooser from Source Mode and UMC (Ultimate Map Chooser).
+Inspired by Map Chooser from SourceMod and UMC (Ultimate Map Chooser).

 Do you have a suggestion for the plugin?
 You can make a **pull request!**